 ESGI tests are administered to students one-on-one and the student can immediately see whether or not they answered correctly or incorrectly.
 They can also see when the teacher adds notes during testing.

 For those times when a teacher does not want the student to see his or her screen, a "student screen" may be used.
 This feature requires two separate devices in the classroom.
 It can also be used remotely with video conferencing software such as Zoom and Google Meet.
-Please be sure to use the recommended browsers on these devices to ensure a trouble-free testing.
-The Student Screen feature cannot be used by multiple teachers logging into a Pre-Assess Account and remotely testing students.
+Please be sure to use the recommended browsers on these devices to ensure trouble-free testing.
+The Student Screen feature cannot be used by multiple teachers logging into the same account (such as a Pre-Assess Account), even if they are testing different students.

 Step-by-step instructions are provided below the video: